How to Set Up Your First KPI Report

-There’s no need to limit yourself to only one KPI report.
+As such, don’t limit yourself to only one KPI report.
 Instead, create multiple real-time dashboards to evaluate the performance of various business processes.
 Start with the executive dashboard and move on to create dashboards for monitoring financial and sales performance and internal processes.